upbound/docs/content/core-concepts/projects.md

 - the implementation of those schemas, defined as Crossplane `compositions`.
 - any dependencies your control plane has, such as on providers, composition functions, or configuration packages.
 - compositions functions, which are modules referenced by your compositions that define how to compose resources.
-- example configs for your API, so you can conduct testing as part of your inner-loop development.
+- example manifests for your API, so you can conduct testing as part of your inner-loop development.

 ## Project structure

-Upbound’s tooling defines a default project structure as:
+Upbound's tooling defines a default project structure as:

 ```bash
 .